What is it about trauma that can have such a seductive pull? Can our bodies become addicted to trauma and its effect on us?

-As horrific as the trauma exposures of war can be for many combat veterans, many actually long to go back after they are safe at home.
-In his article “Why Soldiers Miss War” Nolan Peterson explains that many combat veterans’ worst and best life experiences often occurred during combat (1).
-While in combat, they long for peace and reuniting with their families, but they often experience a void in their lives when they are finally home.
+As horrific as the trauma exposures of war can be for many combat veterans, many long to return after they are safe at home.
+In his article “Why Soldiers Miss War,” Nolan Peterson explains that many combat veterans’ worst and best life experiences often occurred during combat (1).
+While in battle, they long for peace and reuniting with their families, but they often experience a void in their lives when they are finally home.

 Bessel van der Kolk also found many survivors of past trauma often went back to risky environments or abusive relationships even after making significant progress in therapy (2).

 For those without trauma exposure, this desire may be hard to understand.

 Once again, hormones likely are at play in this puzzling circumstance.
 One more hormone, in particular, might provide a further understanding of this seductive effect.
 In addition to the fight or flight hormone response of adrenaline and cortisol, endorphins also play an essential role in trauma exposure.

 Endorphins are released during prolonged trauma exposure.
 Ironically, endorphins are often referred to as one of the “happy hormones.”
 While other “happy hormones” manipulate the body’s pleasure and reward system, endorphins act differently.
 Endorphins impact the body by blocking pain.

 Feeling No Pain